 Murph’s Tavern occupies a prime waterfront location on the inlet to Cork Harbour, in the quiet hamlet of East Ferry to the east of Cork city.
 In summer, yacht spotting is as enjoyable as the food and ambience served up to locals and sailing visitors.
 This time of year, the warm stove beckons and the cosy ambience of the bar area is a comfy place to sit and admire the view.
 Murph’s is owned by a dynamic brother and sister act in Michael and Laura Cashman.

-Michael is Head Chef while Laura manages front of house.
+Michael is Head Chef while Laura manages the front of the house.
 Michael was instilled with a love of using the local produce of East Cork while training and working with TV Chef and Ballymaloe Head Tutor Rory O’Connell.
 Fish is a speciality here, arriving daily and prepared and filleted by Michael.
 You’ll also enjoy organic local veggies and local farm reared meats.
 Pull up a stool at the bar and you’ll get all the chat from the staff as you tuck in!

 In the Co.
-Clare village known for finding love, nestles this little gem.
-In the Curtin family for three generations, The Roadside Tavern is a characterful, 150 year old watering hole now in the hands of Peter and Birgitta Curtin of Burren Smokehouse fame.
+Clare village known for finding love nestles this little gem.
+In the Curtin family for three generations, The Roadside Tavern is a characterful, 150-year-old watering hole now in the hands of Peter and Birgitta Curtin of Burren Smokehouse fame.
 Step inside the cosy lounge and take a step back in time.
 The low ceilings and traditional polished wooden bar are still intact.
 Walls are adorned with pictures of musicians, that have played here on many a lively night.
 The turf fire burns bright and you get the sense that many a West of Ireland tale has been told while sitting around those flames.

-Grab yourself a pint of stout or ale brewed by Peter Curtin in the pub’s own Burren Microbrwery on site.
+Grab yourself a pint of stout or ale brewed by Peter Curtin in the pub’s own Burren Microbrewery on site.
 Then browse the menu provided by Kieran’s Kitchen at The Roadside Tavern.
 Burren Smokehouse specialities like hot smoked organic salmon are served on old fashioned Colcannon.
 Local meats from the Burren region are sourced at the butcher in the village.
 Stay till the night draws in and you might find an impromptu trad music session springs up.

 The Roadside is known for highlighting local musical talent.
-So someone with a fiddle, a squeeze box or a tin whistle may just stroll in to take shelter from the autumn weather.
+So someone with a fiddle, a squeezebox or a tin whistle may just stroll in to take shelter from the autumn weather.
 If so, you’re in for a treat!